pangch/proj-roselite/README.md

 # proj-roselite

-## WebRPC Playground
+## WebRTC Playground

-For learning and testing WebRPC only.
+For learning and testing WebRTC only.
 This repo implements a basic chatroom with some video calling capabilities.

+It uses the same WebSocket server for text chat and RTC signaling.
+It is possible to do multi-way video call, and currently there would be P2P connection established between each pair of user, so it won't scale.
+Also there's no backend storage so everything is transient.

 ## Notes